School Profile and Improvement

 The heart of the College mission is to nurture the formation of each individual student as reflected in the College motto ‐ “Grow in Christ’.
 This mission is encompassed in all learning programmes and pastoral care structures throughout the College.
 A very comprehensive curriculum programme and differentiated learning structures cater for the range and large number of students, with the primary aim of providing the best secondary education in a high quality teaching and learning environment.

 Students have a range of opportunities and broad pathways including towards University, Technical and Further Education, Vocational and Education Training Certificate qualifications and on job (work placement) training programmes.
-Students participate in a full range of co‐curricular programs, featuring Stellatus – a Gifted and Talented Programme, inter-school sport, the performing and creative arts, debating, mock trials, a variety of academic competitions and study tours and significant cultural programs.
+Students participate in a full range of co‐curricular programs including the Stellatus Gifted and Talented Programme, inter-school sport, the performing and creative arts, debating, mock trials, a variety of academic competitions and study tours and significant cultural immersion programs.